 The Council accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
-Intangible assets would include both purchased licenses and internally generated software.
+Intangible assets would include both purchased licenses and internally generated software - the Council does not currently have any internally generated intangible assets.

 All software is given a finite useful life, based on assessments of the period that the software is expected to be of use to the Council.
-The useful lives assigned to software currently used by the Council are identified below:
+The useful lives assigned to all software currently used by the Council is 5 years.